Insta360Develop/CameraSDK-Android/README.md

 mCapturePlayerView.switchPerspectiveMode();
 ```

-or You can custom customize the player angle by yourself
+You can customize the player angle according to your preferences.

 > Fov: Viewing width.
 Range 0(inclusive) ~ 180(exclusive)
 >